joinair/airdoc/source/includes/air/_timeoff_app.md

  Id  | Description
 ---- | -----------
-person.unauthorizedAction | Throws if not admin updating policy.
+person.unauthorizedAction | Throws if not admin updating policy. timeOffPolicy.invalidWorkDaysFormat | Throws if workDays field have not allowed values. timeOffPolicy.invalidWorkDayHoursFormat | Throws if workDayHours field have not allowed value. timeOffPolicy.timeOffPolicyNotFound | Throws if not exists policy with this id.
 ---

 ## Setup policy start date